-Application made by Organization Applicant's Email Address, Applicant's Phone Number Brief description of fundraiser and purp Proposed date/s and time/s of fundraise er: Proposed location: ces Administrative Assistant verifying the facilities required d are Does your fundraising project require h (If yes, local food handling policies wil neated food service?YesNo ll need to be followed) Does your fundraising project require to Yes No. he solicitation of off campus businesses/organizations?
-(If yes, please attach a detailed proposa solicited) al that includes the names of the businesses or organizations s to be member to immediately submit a work request with the special setup needed (tables, chairs, etc.).
-TMCC Signature of Student Organization Pres ident Date - Signature of Faculty Advisor Date - For Office Use Only Vice President of Student Services: Ap pproved/Denied Date, Vice President of Student Services Sign nature -
+Application made by Organization Applicant's Email Address, Brief description of fundraiser and purpose: Proposed date and time of fundraiser: Proposed location: Signature required from Student Services Administration available, strative Assistant verifying the facilities required are Does your fundraising project require heated food (If yes, local food handling policies will need to be service?e followed) Does your fundraising project require the solicitati Yes No on of off campus businesses/organizations? des the names of the businesses or organizations to be If this request is approved, please remember to i facilities department to request any special setup mmediately submit a work request with the TMC p needed (tables, chairs, etc.).
+Signature of Student Organization President Date Signature of Faculty Advisor Date For Office Use Only Approved/Denied Date: Vice President of Student Services Signature:

-Please return this completed form to the Vice President of Student Services Office.
+Please return this completed form to the Vice I resident of Student Services Office.